sap-tutorials/Tutorials/tutorials/sapui5-adaptation-extend-variant/sapui5-adaptation-extend-variant.md

 - [Internationalization](https://help.sap.com/docs/bas/584e0bcbfd4a4aff91c815cefa0bce2d/45e17b0290f846c1aec2be737cddaa3f.html?locale=en-US&state=PRODUCTION&version=Cloud)

 After you’ve finished making the requested changes to your application variant, you can preview the changes made.
 To do this, expand the *webapp* folder in your SAP Business Application workspace and right-click on the *manifest.appdescr_variant* file.
-In the context menu, choose *Adaptation Project --> Open Preview*.
+In the context menu, choose *Preview Application*.

 [Preview the Adaptation Project](https://help.sap.com/docs/bas/584e0bcbfd4a4aff91c815cefa0bce2d/a8038817f4ee43508f8c5fab254783b8.html?locale=en-US&state=PRODUCTION&version=Cloud)